 8. Facebook cover videos

-A cover video is the ideal opportunity to get your Facebook account working harder for your business.
+A cover video is an ideal opportunity to get your Facebook account working harder for your business.

 9. YouTube intro videos